univalence/workshop-scala3/readme.md

 In this workshop, we will focus on:

-* toplevel main function and block delimitation
+* Toplevel main function
+* Block delimitation
-* enum type
+* Enum type
-* extension method
+* Extension method
-* contextual abstraction and typeclass
+* Contextual abstraction and typeclass
-* inline
 * Selectable (structural types)
+* Metaprogramming with inline

 ## Exercises